 - Any member organizing or participating in a deer drive will be immediately removed from the club.

 - Dues will only be refunded at the discretion of the Board of Directors.
 The club refunds dues because of health conditions, death, Military deployment, and moving out of the southeast area.

 - No DCHA Member shall possess or consume alcoholic beverages while on the Coweta tract.
 Violation of this amendment will result in immediate dismissal from DCHA.

 Amendments to Bylaws

-Upon approval of any amendments the official Bylaws document will be updated and posted to the club’s website.
+- Upon approval of any amendment the official Bylaws document will be updated and posted to the club’s website.